+Commitment to a Corruption-Free Municipality

-During the 2023-24 financial year, there were no allegations of fraud and corruption reported to the Municipality in all the channels available for reporting.
-It is the policy of our Municipality that fraud, corruption, maladministration, or any other dishonest activities of a similar nature will not be tolerated.
-Such activities will be investigated, and actions instituted against those found responsible.
-Such actions may include the laying of criminal charges, civil and administrative actions, and the institution of recoveries where applicable.
+During the 2023-24 financial year, no allegations of fraud or corruption were reported to the Municipality through any of the available reporting channels.
+Internally, one case of alleged fraud related to fuel theft was identified and has since been referred to the South African Police Service (SAPS) for further investigation.

+At our Municipality, we uphold a strict zero-tolerance policy towards fraud, corruption, maladministration, and any dishonest activities.
+Any such incidents are thoroughly investigated, and decisive actions are taken against those responsible.
+These actions may include criminal charges, civil and administrative proceedings, and financial recoveries where applicable.

+Encouraging Transparency and Accountability

-It is the responsibility of all employees and members of the communities to report all incidents of fraud and corruption that may come to their attention to the Municipality or other government platforms.
-Vhembe District Municipality together with its all four local Municipality including Collins Chabane launched shared Anti-Fraud and Corruption Hotline.
-Incident reports can be submitted to the Office of the Mayor, Office of the Speaker or Office of the Municipal Manager.
-Alternatively, such reports can be made through the Presidential Hotline (17737) or the Premiers Hotline (0800 864 729) or VDM Hotline (0800 115 446).
+We believe that combating fraud and corruption is a collective responsibility.
+Employees, community members, and stakeholders are encouraged to report any suspected fraudulent activities to the Municipality or through designated government platforms.
+To strengthen our efforts, Vhembe District Municipality, in partnership with all four local municipalities, including Collins Chabane, launched a shared Anti-Fraud and Corruption Hotline.
+Reports can be submitted to key offices, including: Office of the Mayor, Office of the Speaker and Office of the Municipal Manager.
+Additionally, reports can be made through the following hotlines:

+- Cresidential Hotline: 17737

+- Characteria Content Con

+- VDM Anti-Fraud Hotline: 0800 115 446